ffplayout/ffplayout/docs/developer.md

-The optional `processing-bench` feature prints periodic wall-clock timings for video and audio decode, audio processing and encoding, scale, overlay, subtitle, encoded-output, and desktop SDL stages.
+The optional `processing-bench` feature prints periodic wall-clock timings for video and audio decode, audio processing and encoding, scale, overlay, subtitle, encoded-output, and desktop presentation stages.
 It is intended for local CPU profiling and is disabled in normal builds.

 ```bash